-Using the Lean Business Model Canvas, I am going to show to narrow down your idea from that list.
+Using the Lean Business Model Canvas, which is different than using a business planning software, I am going to show to narrow down your idea from that list.

 I’ll also teach you how to validate business ideas so you know if you should move forward with them

 Let’s dive in!